IshankAgarwal/AI-TTS-Streamer/README.md

 # AI-TTS-Streamer
-Real time Text to speech Program using AI models to read docs/pdfs.
+Real time Text to speech Program using AI models(Piper AI) to read docs/pdfs.

-Convert PDFs to natural-sounding speech using a real-time producer–consumer TTS engine (Piper AI).
+Convert PDFs to natural-sounding speech using a real-time producer–consumer TTS engine works on multiple threads running.
+Have features to pause, resume, and quit Audio.

-This project started as a simple pyttsx3 (robotic voice) reader, then evolved into a much more advanced low-latency streaming TTS system using Piper, supporting multiple high-quality models (English, Hindi, etc.).
+This project started as a simple pyttsx3 (robotic voice) reader, then evolved into a much more advanced low-latency streaming TTS system using Piper, supporting multiple high-quality models in languages(English, Hindi, etc.).
 Future versions may include Streamlit UI or even better models.

 ## 🚀 Features